selyunin/bno055_usb_stick_py/README.md

 1. When plugged in on a Linux system, the `BNO055 USB Stick` should appear as `/dev/ttyACM*` device.
-This device is presented as a so-called [`cdc_acm`](https://www.keil.com/pack/doc/mw/USB/html/group__usbh__cdcacm_functions.html) (communication device class), but let us leave these details for now.
+This device is a so-called [`cdc_acm`](https://www.keil.com/pack/doc/mw/USB/html/group__usbh__cdcacm_functions.html) (communication device class), but let us leave these details for now.